ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 [![scold_workflow_2]({{images}}/scold_workflow_2.jpg)]({{images}}/scold_workflow_2.jpg){:.center-img .width-70}

 More simply, the dog-sitter fires off a scold if a certain number of door scratching events are found within the scold window.

+Today we're going downtown to do some shopping so these poor doggies are going to be alone for around 5 hours.
+Let's see how the new decision logic performs...

 ### Trial run